vamoirid/Computer-Architecture/Lab_2/README.md

 |:-------------:|:----------------------:|
 | ![hmmer 3.4 cpi vs cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/hmmer_cpivscost.png)| ![hmmer 3.4 relative cost](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/hmmer_relativecost.png)|

+Due to the **extremely low CPI** of this Benchmark both Cost and Relative Cost are functions of CPI and Hardware respectively.
+The _Best_ Result here is also the _Cheapest_ and the _Worst_ Result is also the _Most Expensive_.
+The characteristics of the _Best_ are shown below:

 **L1 Instruction-Cache**: 32kB & 2-way Associative
 **L1 Data-Cache**: 64kB & 2-way Associative
 **L2 Cache**: 2MB & 8-way Associative